Google AI Updates: Suite of Enhancements at I/O Conference

 Gemini-Powered Search with “Project Mariner

-One of the most transformative updates was to Google Search itself, through a project known as “Mariner.”
-This integrates web search directly into the Gemini AI assistant, allowing it to perform complex tasks autonomously.
+One of the biggest updates was to Google Search itself, through a project called “Mariner.”
+It builds web search directly into the Gemini AI assistant, so the assistant can handle complex tasks on its own.

-This means that instead of manually searching and collating data, users can rely on the assistant to deliver fully cited, expertly compiled reports within minutes – a game-changer for students, researchers, and professionals conducting detailed investigations.
+Instead of searching and collating data by hand, users can let the assistant deliver fully cited, well-organised reports within minutes.
+That is a big deal for students, researchers, and professionals doing detailed investigations.

 AI Mode: Designed for Long-Form, Complex Questions

-AI Mode within Google Search has also been upgraded to handle longer, more nuanced queries.
-Users can now ask questions that would traditionally require multiple searches, and receive comprehensive, AI-curated responses.
-This approach makes the search experience more like a conversation with a subject matter expert rather than a list of links.
+AI Mode in Google Search now handles longer, more nuanced queries.
+Users can ask questions that once needed several searches and get a comprehensive, AI-curated answer.
+This makes search feel more like a conversation with an expert than a list of links.

 Multimodal Interaction: Talk to Search Using Your Camera

-Search is also becoming more visually interactive.
-Google is enabling users to engage in back-and-forth conversations with Search using their camera.
-For example, one could point the camera at a product or object and ask the AI contextual questions about it in real-time – introducing a new level of interactivity between physical environments and digital data.
+Search is also becoming more visual.
+Google now lets users hold a back-and-forth conversation with Search using their camera.
+Point the camera at a product or object and ask the AI questions about it in real time.
+This adds a new link between the physical world and digital data.

 Smarter Content Generation: From Files to Films – Google AI Updates